 About

 Cellular agriculture is the cultivation of agricultural commodities from cells rather than whole animals.
 It includes the production of animal agriculture products through cell culture, tissue engineering, and related biotechnologies.
-By producing foods (e.g., meat, dairy, eggs) and other commodities (e.g., leather) from cells, rather than the traditional whole animal production, cellular agriculture presents solutions to address the growing demand for high-quality proteins and healthy foods while enabling improvements in food sustainability, food security, and personalized nutrition.
+By producing foods (e.g., meat, dairy, eggs) and other commodities (e.g., leather) from cells, rather than the intensified livestock production, cellular agriculture can address the growing demand for high-quality proteins and healthy foods while enabling improvements in food sustainability, food security, and personalized nutrition.
 Cellular agriculture can be segmented into two main categories: cellular and acellular.
 Cellular products are composed of cells (e.g., meat, leather), and acellular products are made by cells but not composed of cells (e.g., dairy proteins, gelatin).
 Cellular agriculture is highly interdisciplinary, requiring convergent expertise and innovations across cell biology, tissue engineering, mechanical engineering, food and nutrition science, computation modeling, and more.

-Innovation in cellular agriculture faces key challenges: bioprocess scale and cost, a lack of standards and understanding around safety and nutritional value, available cell types and propagation systems, the role of genetic engineering required or acceptable to consumers, and uncertainty around environmental and economic implications of specific approaches, among other factors.
-At present, the field is characterized by 100s of start-up companies and established food companies aiming to commercialize cell-based meats, protein-based products (e.g., dairy, eggs), and novel materials (e.g., leather, fur), a handful of decentralized academic efforts, and non-profit organizations that advocate for and fund research in the space.
+Innovation in cellular agriculture faces key challenges: bioprocess scale and cost, a lack of standards and understanding around safety and nutritional value, number available cell types and propagation systems, whether or not genetic engineering will be acceptable to consumers, and uncertainty around environmental and economic implications of specific approaches.
+At present, the field is characterized by hundreds of start-ups and established food companies aiming to commercialize cultivated meats, protein-based products (e.g., dairy, eggs), and novel materials (e.g., leather, fur), a handful of decentralized academic efforts, and nonprofit organizations that advocate for and fund research in the space.
 Broadly, the field lacks a strong scientific foundation in peer-reviewed literature, a skilled workforce, a coordinated collaboration between public and private stakeholders, and breakthrough innovations that stand to improve the economic feasibility of relevant technologies.

 Cellular agriculture drawing